MrGiovanni/MICCAI2020/README.md

 * [x] Entropy Guided Unsupervised Domain Adaptation for Cross-Center Hip Cartilage Segmentation from MRI - Zeng, Guodong; Schmaranzer, Florian; Lerch, Till D.; Boschung, Adam; Zheng, Guoyan; Burger, Jürgen; Gerber, Kate; Tannast, Moritz; Siebenrock, Klaus; Kim, Young-Jo; Novais, Eduardo N.; Gerber, Nicolas University of Bern

     - Unsupervised domain adaption: image appearance adaptation (the one in the Fixed-Point GAN journal version) and feature alignment (learning domain invariant feature).
-    - Two discriminators: one for distinguishing feature maps between two domains, the other for distingishing entropy maps between two domains (this is new).
+    - There are two discriminators: one for distinguishing feature maps between two domains, the other for distingishing entropy maps between two domains (this is new).
 What is the intuition behind entropy alignment?
 The purpose explained in the paper is to let model focus more on uncertain regions, but I cannot relate this purpose with the proposed methodology (align entropy maps between source and target domains).

 ### Semi-supervised learning A 6:00 AM - 6:30 AM CDT on Monday, 5 October

-* [ ] Deep Semi-supervised Knowledge Distillation for Overlapping Cervical Cell Instance Segmentation - Zhou, Yanning; Chen, Hao; Lin, Huangjing; Heng, Pheng-Ann, The Chinese University of HongKong
+* [x] Deep Semi-supervised Knowledge Distillation for Overlapping Cervical Cell Instance Segmentation - Zhou, Yanning; Chen, Hao; Lin, Huangjing; Heng, Pheng-Ann, The Chinese University of HongKong

+    - Semi-supervised learning: consistency regularization, pseudo-labeling, entropy-based methods.
+    -

 * [ ] DMNet: Difference Minimization Network for Semi-supervised Segmentation in Medical Images - Fang, Kang; Li, Wu-Jun, Nanjing University
 * [ ] Double-uncertainty Weighted Method for Semi-supervised Learning - Wang, Yixin; Zhang, Yao; Tian, Jiang; Zhong, Cheng; Shi, Zhongchao; Zhang, Yang; He, Zhiqiang Institute of Computing Technology, Chinese Academy of Sciences; University of Chinese Academy of Sciences

+    - Segmentation uncertainty: entropy of each predicted pixel class.
+    - Why do we need a teacher-student network here?
+    - [_new_] Feature uncertainty.
+I do not follow the intuition of measuring feature uncertainty illustrated in the presentation.
+To compare the consistency of activated regions in the feature maps, why not directly calculate the distance between each feature map in teacher and student networks?

 * [ ] Shape-aware Semi-supervised 3D Semantic Segmentation for Medical Images - Li, Shuailin; Zhang, Chuyu; He, Xuming, PLUS Lab, Shanghaitech University
 * [ ] Local and Global Structure-aware Entropy Regularized Mean Teacher Model for 3D Left Atrium segmentation - Hang, Wenlong; Feng, Wei; Liang, Shuang; Yu, Lequan; Wang, Qiong; Choi, Kup-Sze; Qin, Jing, Nanjing TECH University
 * [ ] Improving dense pixelwise prediction of epithelial density using unsupervised data augmentation for consistency regularization - To, Minh Nguyen Nhat; Sankineni, Sandeep; Xu, Sheng; Turkbey, Baris; Pinto, Peter A.; Moreno, Vanessa; Merino, Maria; Wood, Bradford J.; Kwak, Jin Tae, Sejong University